 - Character Title: Nostromo himself, though that is his nickname.

-- Cold-Blooded Torture: Senor Hirsh, a Jewish fur trader, is submitted to this by Colonel Sotillo.
+- Cold-Blooded Torture: Senor Hirsh, a Jewish fur trader and the stowaway on Nostromo's lighter, is submitted to this by Colonel Sotillo.

 - The Dandy: Martin Decoud is often called this by the Costaguanese.

 - Democracy Is Bad / Democracy Is Flawed: It's hard to say if the Gould Concession and their liberal well-wishers actually want a democracy since they insist on supporting puppet dictators who disenfranchise the poor (who in turn are co-opted by military junta).
 Emily Gould at least feels guilty about the exploitation and genuinely wishes for a good society for the people.
 Her husband, Charles Gould, felt the same way at one point but later on, he decides that he cares more about the silver than anything else.